 Pour cooked toffee mixture evenly over the walnuts, rotate the pan gently for the Toffee to into the corners of a square pan.

-Sprinkle with the chocolate chips, let sit one minute, spread chocolate to cover the entire surface.
+Sprinkle with the chocolate chips, let sit one minute, gently spread the melted chocolate to cover the entire surface.

 For gift-giving, I like to present Easy to Make Toffee whole and let them break it before enjoying it.
-Remove the candy still encased in the foil from the spring-form pan, and gift wrap as desired.
+Simply remove the candy still encased in the foil from the spring-form pan, and gift wrap as desired.

 UPDATE: